Drift over Fiji's colorful soft corals alongside many species of sharks!

 Wakaya: in the Koro Sea, the barrier reef is along a 900 meters (3000 feet) deep channel, making it a favorite of humpback, sperm and pilot whales in season.
 You'll get to see some manta rays at various cleaning stations, and some sharks.

 Jim's Alley & Anthias Avenue: in the Koro Sea off Gau, these soft coral gardens host amazingly beautiful soft coral and tons of fish.
 Add to this some mantas and beautiful macro life, it is another perfect dive!

-Practical Information on Bligh Water, Namena Marine Reserve, and the Koro Sea
+You can dive year round in Bligh Water, Namena Marine Reserve, and the Koro Sea:

-- The staff of your liveaboard will pick you up at the airport and drive you to the harbour where you’ll embark on the liveaboard to Bligh Water, Namena and the Koro Sea (7 nights starting from USD$3975)
+The staff of your liveaboard will pick you up at the airport and drive you to the harbour where you'll embark on the liveaboard to Bligh Water, Namena and the Koro Sea (7 nights starting from ...)

 Somosomo Strait, between the islands of Taveuni and Vanua Levu, hosts two of the most famous dive areas of Fiji: the Rainbow Reef and the Great White Wall.

 The Rainbow Reef hosts a multitude of colorful soft corals, thriving thanks to the nutrients brought through the channel.
 Of the 1200 species of fish recorded in Fiji, many of them are in Somosomo Strait.
 What's spectacular about the Rainbow Reef is that it is one of the only places in the world where the reef has proven to be resilient to higher sea temperatures.
 You'll get to see all the colors of the rainbow, many schools of fish and pelagic fish, some grey reef sharks, and in season some manta rays.